 Candidates with a history of staying in jobs for a long time, strong references, and commitment to projects usually make it to the top of my list when hiring.

 When I was a new engineering manager, I over-indexed on technical skills.
-It’s easy to fall into the trap of grading engineers based purely on their technical knowledge (whole companies like Toptal and Triplebyte are built on this fallacy), but arcane trivia does not make a sound engineer.
+It’s easy to fall into the trap of grading engineers based purely on their technical knowledge, but arcane trivia does not make a sound engineer.